Stipends & Tuition Waivers

 As a graduate student admitted as a Graduate Research Assistant, you are considered an employee of the University of Florida.
 As a Graduate Research Assistant you are not required to teach, although some of the senior graduate students do participate in the teaching of basic science courses to the medical students and/or graduate students in order to gain pedagogical experience.
 While you are a Graduate Research Assistant you are not allowed to seek and hold employment outside the University of Florida, except for Reserve or National Guard military duty.

 The only part of your total package that is taxable is the money that you are actually paid.
 Tuition waivers are not considered taxable income.
 Stipends are paid biweekly as a salary.
-As a Graduate Research Assistant, you will also receive annual cost-of-living raises when allowed by University policy.
+As a Graduate Research Assistant, you will also receive cost-of-living raises when allowed by University policy.
 Our intention is to maintain parity for the base stipend among all Graduate Research Assistants within the College of Medicine.